Building Your Reputation With User Testimonials And Reviews

 This is a premium plugin that provides many great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.

 - Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. by adding a shortcode

 - Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colors, font types and more.

 To learn more about this plugin, go here:

 To learn how to add testimonials in WordPress, see the tutorial below:

-Testimonials and customer reviews are great sources of content that can help your business add credibility, build authority, improve online reputation, and grow your sales funnel.
-Always ask for testimonials, reviews, and feedback from your clients or customers, and publish positive content about your business on your website.
+Testimonials and user reviews are powerful sources of content that can help your business in terms of adding credibility, building authority, improving online reputation, and growing your sales funnel.
+Always ask for testimonials, reviews, and feedback from your customers or clients, and start publishing these on your website.

 - Ecommerce Consumer Reviews: Why You Need Them And How To Use Them